gchowell/SubEpiPredict-Toolbox/README.md

     <li>run the function <code>plotFit_subepidemicFramework.m</code> </li>
 </ul>

+The function also outputs a file with the calibration performance metrics of the top-ranked models.

 # Plotting the top-ranked subepidemic model profiles and the corresponding AIC values

 After fitting the model to your data, you can use the toolbox to plot the subepidemic profiles and AICc values as follows: